Step 5: Negotiating Contracts

 Model Procurement Language

 The first section specifies that ICT products or services furnished under the contract must be accessible to and usable by individuals with disabilities, consistent with federal and state laws.
-It includes a “safe harbor” i.e., the contractor will be considered to satisfy the accessibility requirement if is meets the functional performance criteria specified in Web Content Accessibility Guidelines (WCAG) 2.0 Level A and AA Success Criteria (2008).
+It includes a “safe harbor” statement, meaning the contractor will be considered to satisfy the accessibility requirement if it meets the functional performance criteria specified in Web Content Accessibility Guidelines (WCAG) 2.0 Level A and AA Success Criteria (2008).
 Second, the contractor must maintain and retain full documentation of measures taken to ensure compliance with the accessibility criteria, including tests and simulations conducted.
 Third, the contractor must agree to remediate (repair or replace) non-compliant products or services.
 Finally, the term ICT is defined.

 Requirements and Standards

-Each information and communication technology (hereinafter referred to as “ICT”) product or service furnished under this contract shall be accessible to and usable by individuals with disabilities in accordance with the Americans with Disabilities Act (hereinafter referred to as the “ADA”) and other applicable Federal laws, including Section 508 of the Rehabilitation Act, and State laws and implementing regulations.
-For purposes of this clause, [the contractor] shall be considered in compliance with the ADA and other Federal and State laws if it satisfies the requirements (including exceptions) specified in the regulations [36 CFR Part 1194] implementing Section 508 of the Rehabilitation Act, including the Web Content Accessibility Guidelines (WCAG) 2.0 Level A and Level AA Success Criteria and Conformance Requirements (2008), which are incorporated by reference, and the functional performance criteria.
+Each information and communication technology (hereinafter referred to as “ICT”) product or service furnished under this contract shall be accessible to and usable by individuals with disabilities in accordance with the Americans with Disabilities Act (hereinafter referred to as the “ADA”) and other applicable federal laws, including Section 508 of the Rehabilitation Act, and State laws and implementing regulations.
+For purposes of this clause, [the contractor] shall be considered in compliance with the ADA and other federal and state laws if it satisfies the requirements (including exceptions) specified in the regulations [36 CFR Part 1194] implementing Section 508 of the Rehabilitation Act, including the Web Content Accessibility Guidelines (WCAG) 2.0 Level A and Level AA Success Criteria and Conformance Requirements (2008), which are incorporated by reference, and the functional performance criteria.

 [The contractor] shall maintain and retain, subject to review by [the entity procuring the product or service], full documentation of the measures taken to ensure compliance with the applicable requirements and functional performance criteria, including records of any testing or simulations conducted.
 For each ICT subject to the contract, the documentation shall include a description of conformance with applicable federal and state laws by means of either a Voluntary Product Accessibility Template (VPAT) or other comparable document, upon request.